Introduction to Guitar Maintenance

 - Lizard Spit Fresh-N-Easy

-String cleaners aren't essential.
-If you clean your strings each time you play your instrument, you should be fine.
+String cleaners aren’t essential.
+You should be fine if you clean your strings each time you play your instrument.
 Just be sure never to use a regular all-purpose cleaner on guitar strings.

 Replacing the Strings